How the programme works

 [CLPE, 2018: “Reading for Pleasure, What we know works”]

-The Department for Education (DfE) paper on Reading for Pleasure indicates that reading for pleasure has a positive impact on broader learning outcomes.
-The review links an increased reading enjoyment to improved test results and indicates that reading for pleasure is a stronger indicator of academic success than socio economic background.
+The Department for Education (DfE) paper shows that reading for pleasure has a positive impact on broader learning outcomes.
+The review links enjoying reading to better tests results, and shows that reading for pleasure is a stronger indicator of academic success than socio economic background.

 [DfE, 2012: “Research evidence for reading for pleasure”]